September 23, 2019 3 min read

-The majority of the studies that reveal a correlation between weight and sleep have found that increased weight is associated with decreased sleep quality, and that individuals with lower a BMI have better sleep.
+The majority of the studies that reveal a correlation between weight and sleep have found that increased weight is associated with decreased sleep quality, and that individuals with a lower BMI have better sleep.
 These findings were also consistent amongst groups with and without sleep apnea.
 One study concluded that in general, obese adolescents experience less sleep than non-obese adolescents.

-Another study, which evaluated 250 men and women with an average BMI of 45 (a healthy weight tends to be a BMI of 18.5 to 24.9), found significant differences in sleep quality when compared to non-overweight control participants.
+Another study, which evaluated 250 men and women with an average BMI of 45 (a healthy weight tends to be a BMI of18.5 to 24.9), found significant differences in sleep quality when compared to non-overweight control participants.
 Those who weighed more had an increased number of awakenings throughout the night and a decreased amount of time in deep sleep in comparison to the control group.1

 Overweight participants of other studies also reported increased symptoms of sleep-disordered breathing, later sleep onset, shorter sleep time, disrupted sleep, daytime sleepiness, parasomnias, and inadequate sleep when compared to controls.3

 Measuring obesity by evaluating both body fat percentage and BMI, a study evaluated the sleep quality of 383 males and females.
 By tracking total sleep time and sleep disturbances, researchers conducting the study found that those that were obese experienced less sleep on average than non-obese participants.4

 Excess weight is correlated with a worse sleep, so does that mean losing weight helps improve sleep?
 Science says yes.

 An article from the European Journal of Internal Medicine states that when it comes to obstructive sleep apnea, weight loss is the most important therapy, as it changes anatomy and decreases airway collapses which causes snoring (and a poor sleep).5